scarv/scarv-cpu/docs/leakage-fence.md

   - The LFSR is updated *only* when a fence instruction is executed.

-  - The LFSR will live in the decode stage with the `alcfg` register.
+  - The LFSR will live in the decode stage with the `lkgcfg` register.